 The reset sequence is used to power up or restart the SH7729R from the initialization state.
 The RESETP and RESETM signals are sampled every clock cycle, and in the case of a power-on reset, all processing being executed (excluding the RTC) is suspended, all unfinished events are canceled, and reset processing is executed immediately.
-In the case of a manual reset, however, processing to retain external memory contents is continued.
+In the case of a manual reset, however, reset processing is executed after completion of any memory access being executed.
 The reset sequence consists of the following operations:

 - 1. The MD bit in SR is set to 1 to place the SH7729R in privileged mode. - 2.
 The BL bit in SR is set to 1, masking any subsequent exceptions (except the NMI interrupt when the BLMSK bit is 1). - 3.
 The RB bit in SR is set to 1. - 4.
-An encoded value of H'000 in a power-on reset or H'020 in a manual reset is written to bits 11-0 of the EXPEVT register to identify the exception event. - 5.
+An encoded value of H'000 in a power-on reset or H'020 in a manual reset is written to bits 11- 0 of the EXPEVT register to identify the exception event. - 5.
 Instruction execution jumps to the user-written exception handler at address H'A0000000.